Developer Guide

 List feature

-command shows all modules that have been added by the user in the Completed Modules
+The list command shows all modules that have been added by the user in the Completed Modules list.

 This is needed as certain commands can change the modules that are being displayed.
 One such command is the